 Anna Humphreys, Co-Director

 Anna, CD(DONA), CEIM, has been involved with the Calm Birth program since 2012.
-Her work as a doula within and out of the hospital system has been empowered by the Calm Birth method, and she has seen a range of success stories with her own eyes.
+Her work as a doula within and outside of the hospital system has been empowered by the Calm Birth method, and she has seen a range of success stories with her own eyes.

 "The application of meditation to childbirth can be key to a positive birth experience, however it unfolds," Anna says, "and this practice can only lead to a life of greater physical and spiritual health for everyone in the family.
-As Assistant Director to Calm Birth, a meditator, and a doula, I am deeply honored to be contributing to the growth of this program."
+As Co-Director to Calm Birth, a meditator, and a doula, I am deeply honored to be contributing to the growth of this program."

 Anna is also administratively involved with the Association for Prenatal and Perinatal Psychology and Health (APPPAH), and is a Certified Educator of Infant Massage.